 May 22, 2021 @ 7:30 pm

 With more than 40 years of American roots music under his belt, Texas native RODNEY CROWELL is a two-time Grammy Award winner with five Number One hits of his own and a legacy of songwriting excellence which has made him an icon among giants.
 With strong roots in country music, Crowell has written chart-topping hits for the likes of Emmylou Harris, Johnny Cash, Waylon Jennings, Keith Urban (“Making Memories Of Us”), Tim McGraw (“Please Remember Me”) and more.
 But owing to the distinctly universal, literary quality of his writing, has also penned beloved songs for artists as diverse as Bob Seger (“Shame On The Moon”), Etta James, the Grateful Dead, John Denver, Jimmy Buffett and countless others.
 A member of the Nashville Songwriters Hall of Fame, Crowell is also the author of the acclaimed memoir, Chinaberry Sidewalks, and teamed up with New York Times best-selling author Mary Karr for Kin: Songs by Mary Karr & Rodney Crowell in 2012, with Karr saying of her collaborator, “Like Hank Williams, Townes Van Zandt or Miss Lucinda, he writes and croons with a poet’s economy and a well digger’s deep heart.”
 Crowell was honored with ASCAP’s prestigious Founder’s Award in 2017, and that same year released the album Close Ties, which spawned another Grammy nomination for “It Ain’t Over Yet” with Rosanne Cash and John Paul White in the category of Best Americana Song.
 In 2018, he opened his own record label, RC1, and released his Acoustic Classics project.
 His latest album, TEXAS, was released August 15, 2019 and featured Willie Nelson, Billy F Gibbons, Lee Ann Womack, Lyle Lovett, Ringo Starr and many others.
 Join us tonight as we settle in around a giant in the music world, for an unforgettable evening at the Opera House.
-Advance discounted tickets $35 from the box office (207-633-5159).
-Regular tickets $40.
-Tickets available January 2021.
+Tickets on sale beginning March 15, 2021.
+Box Office 207-633-5159.